guibranco/pancake/docs/user-guide/health-checks.md

 ## About

-This class is responsible for doing requests to [HealthChecks.io](https://healthchecks.io) service.
-It uses [Request](request.md) class to perform the HTTP requests.
+This class is responsible for making requests to the [HealthChecks.io](https://healthchecks.io) service.
+It uses the [Request](request.md) class to perform the HTTP requests.

 ## Requirements